rsxdalv/nodeexp/README.md

 ## Requirements
 - Node.js
-- npm
+- yarn

 ## Installation
 1. Clone this repository to your local machine
 2. Navigate to the root directory of the cloned repository
-3. Run `npm install` to install the necessary dependencies
+3. Run `yarn install` to install the necessary dependencies

 ## Usage
 The tool can be run by executing the following command in the terminal: